-- can contain strict or loose hops, or a combination of both - · supports both a basic hop-to-label translation and a full CSPF as a path computation method - capability exists to report and synchronize the TE policy segment list information with the LSP database of a stateful PCE server using the command network-instance [name] traffic-engineering-policies!+ policy [policy-name] segment-list [segment-list-index] pce-report? .
-The PCE cannot update the TE policy segment list path; the PCC maintains control of the TE policy segment list.
+A PCC-initiated and PCE-computed TE policy segment list supports the passive stateful mode.
+This allows the PCE to perform path computation only at the request of the PCC; the PCC retains control.
+The capability exists to report and synchronize the TE policy segment list information with the LSP database of a stateful PCE server using the command network-instance\ [name] traffic-engineering-policies!+ policy\ [policy-name] segment-list\ [segment-list-index] pce-report?.

-11.6.2.6.1.1.1 Configuring PCC-initiated and PCC-controlled TE policy segment list
+11.1.5.3.6.2 Configuring PCC-initiated and PCC-controlled TE policy segment list